Beszt/ng-ultimate-base/ARCHITECTURE.md

 Contains functionality shared across the whole app:

-- Configuration and bootstrap providers
+- `ConfigService` for configuration and bootstrap
 - `ThemeService` for light/dark theme switching via CSS variables
 - `StorageService` for local and session storage with fallbacks
 - `LanguageService` for ngx-translate initialization